How to monitor SAP HANA (large instances) on Azure

 - Disk space

-As with Azure Virtual Machines you need to figure out whether the resource classes named above are sufficient, or whether these get depleted.
+With Azure Virtual Machines, you need to figure out whether the resource classes named above are sufficient or they get depleted.
 Here is more detail on each of the different classes:

 CPU resource consumption: The ratio that SAP defined for certain workload against HANA is enforced to make sure that there should be enough CPU resources available to work through the data that is stored in memory.
-Nevertheless, there might be cases where HANA consumes a lot of CPU executing queries due to missing indexes or similar issues.
+Nevertheless, there might be cases where HANA consumes many CPUs executing queries due to missing indexes or similar issues.
 This means you should monitor CPU resource consumption of the HANA large instance unit as well as CPU resources consumed by the specific HANA services.

 Memory consumption: Is important to monitor from within HANA, as well as outside of HANA on the unit.
 Within HANA, monitor how the data is consuming HANA allocated memory in order to stay within the required sizing guidelines of SAP.
 You also want to monitor memory consumption on the Large Instance level to make sure that additional installed non-HANA software does not consume too much memory, and therefore compete with HANA for memory.